Question Bridge: Black Males

 Fellowships - Sundance Institute's inaugural New Frontier Story Lab, Bay Area Video Coalition's New Media Institute, and Firelight Media Producers Institute

-Financial Success - Secured $1 million in earned revenue and funding from multiple sources including Open Society Institute's Campaign for Black Male Achievement, Ford Foundation, California Endowment, Tribeca Film Institute's New Media Fund, LEF Foundation, and the Center for Cultural Innovation
+Financial Success - Secured funding from multiple sources including Open Society Institute's Campaign for Black Male Achievement, Ford Foundation, California Endowment, Tribeca Film Institute's New Media Fund, LEF Foundation, and the Center for Cultural Innovation